Ertruby/CPS-RPi/README.md

 # CPS-RPi
-Raspberry Pi stuff for CPS module
+Raspberry Pi code for sending data using infrared LEDs and receivers.
+Part of the CPS module Utwente.

+receiverMarkv2.c is the receiver process senderMarkv2.c is the transmitter process

+How to use:
+1. compile both files
+2. empty output.txt
+3. execute the receiver
+4. execute the transmitter/sender
+5. check output.txt to see whether the correct data was received

 Low Level Programming of the Raspberry Pi in C